exasol/script-languages/exaudfclient/docs/script_options_design.md

    - Implement logic to detect and discard additional %scriptclass options, maintaining only the first instance.
    - Ensure %jar options follow the syntax of Java CLASSPATH and remove duplicates while preserving order using a set/list combination.

-### Integration Component Design
+### Integration Component Implementation

 1. **Namespace Embedding**
    - Ensure the parser is embedded within the custom C++ namespace of the UDF Client to meet linker requirements.

 2. **Swig Metadata Interaction**
    - Implement methods to interact with the Swig Metadata object for processing %import options.
-   - Replace found %import options with the referenced script code and manage any nested Script Options within the imported code, ignoring %scriptclass options.
+   - Replace found %import options with the referenced script code and manage any nested Script Options within the imported

-## Conclusion

-This design document outlines the detailed implementation for the new Exasol UDF Client Script Options parser, ensuring it meets all high-level and design requirements, integrates seamlessly into the existing environment, and provides robust handling of all specified Script Options.